 You only need 5 ingredients to make these peanut butter truffles!

-- Butter: I use unsalted but you can use salted if it’s all you have
+• Butter: I use unsalted butter, but you can use salted if it’s all you have.
+You’ll want it to be room temperature.

-- Melting chocolate: Ghiradelli Candy Melts or Candiquik are the two best tasting you can buy at the grocery store.
+• Melting chocolate: Ghiradelli Candy Melts or Candiquik are the two best tasting you can buy at the grocery store.
+I recommend milk chocolate but dark chocolate would be fantastic too!

 Mix: Cream the peanut butter and butter in a mixing bowl.
-Slowly add the powdered sugar while mixing on low until the mixture is well combined.
+Slowly add the confectioners’ sugar while mixing on low until the mixture is well combined.
 Add the vanilla and mix again.

-Roll and Chill: Line a cookie sheet with wax paper and lightly coat it with cooking spray.
-Scoop one teaspoon of the peanut butter mixture to form each ball.
+Roll and Chill: Line a baking sheet with wax paper or parchment paper.
+Scoop 1-inch balls of the peanut butter filling and roll between your palms.
 Chill the balls for 20 minutes or until they harden.

 Melt: Melt the chocolate following the package instruction.
 Most likely, you can do this in the microwave in 30 seconds or so.

 Dip: Use a toothpick to dip each peanut butter ball in the melted chocolate, coating it evenly on all sides.
-Get all my best tips for dipping!
+Let the excess chocolate drip off and then place on the baking sheet.
+Get all my best tips for dipping candy in chocolate here!

 Set: Place all of the dipped balls back on the cookie sheet and leave them to set.
 Once the chocolate has hardened, they are ready to serve.